Harsh188/GSoC-RedHenLab-MTVSS-2022/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Take a look at the <a href="#What's Next?">What's Next section</a> for features which you could work on!

+See the [open issues](https://github.com/harsh188/GSoC-RedHenLab-MTVSS-2022/issues) for a full list of proposed features (and known issues).

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!